-Radiofrequency facet denervation (RFD) is a minimally-invasive surgical procedure used to treat central neck or back pain caused by arthritis or injury to the facet joints.
-This procedure is also called lumbar radiofrequency neurotomy or radiofrequency rhizotomy.
+Radiofrequency facet denervation is a minimally invasive procedure used to treat central neck or back pain caused by arthritis or injury to the facet joints.
+This procedure is also called RFD, radiofrequency neurotomy or radiofrequency rhizotomy.

 The facet joints are small joints at the back of your spine that help keep the spine straight.
 These joints can be damaged by:

 The damaged facet joints can cause pain by pressing on nerves.
 The OHSU Spine Center is committed to trying options such as physical therapy or medications first.
 But if those don’t help, your doctor might suggest RFD.
 The treatment involves testing which nerves are causing pain, then treating them to stop sending pain messages.

 Your doctor uses a type of X-ray called fluoroscopy to guide a needle to the nerve connected to the damaged joint.
 The doctor injects local anesthetic to numb the nerve.
 You might have more than one injection, depending on how many joints are damaged.

 Next, you compare your pain levels before and after the procedure.
 If the injections reduce your pain, your doctor might recommend radiofrequency facet denervation.
 You might need injections on separate days to make an accurate diagnosis.